iCliniq Logo

 • Structural barriers to accessing quality sexual health care include lack of insurance, limited access to providers, and stigma.

 Chlamydia is a curable infection.
-If left untreated, however, it can lead to serious health complications, such as pelvic inflammatory disease, infertility, and ectopic pregnancy.
+If left untreated, however, it can lead to health complications, like pelvic inflammatory disease, infertility, and ectopic pregnancy.
 It is, therefore, important for cisgender, transgender, and nonbinary individuals to get tested for STIs regularly and seek treatment if they test positive.

 Conclusion: